baklbakl/DuckLynx/info/RHSP.md

 Used to prevent the hub from timing out and going into fail safe mode

 ### FAIL_SAFE = 0x7f05
-Tells the hub to disable all motion like an e stop
+Tells the hub to disable all motion like an e-stop

 ### SET_NEW_MODULE_ADDRESS = 0x7f06
 Tells a hub to change its address